 IMPORTANT WARNING:

 Lisocabtagene maraleucel injection may cause a serious or life-threatening reaction called cytokine release syndrome (CRS).
-A doctor or nurse will monitor you carefully during your infusion and for at least 4 weeks afterwards.
-Tell your doctor if you have an inflammatory disorder or if you have or think you may have any type of infection now.
-You will be given medications 30 to 60 minutes before your infusion to help prevent reactions to lisocabtagene maraleucel.
-If you experience any of the following symptoms during and after your infusion, tell your doctor immediately: fever, chills, fast or irregular heartbeat, muscle pain, shaking, diarrhea, tiredness, weakness, difficulty breathing, shortness of breath, cough, confusion, nausea, vomiting, dizziness, or lightheadedness.
+A doctor or nurse will monitor you carefully during your infusion and for at least 2 weeks after.
+Tell your doctor if you have an inflammatory disorder or if you have or recently have had any type of infection.
+You will be given medications 30 to 60 minutes before your infusion to help prevent reactions.
+If you experience any of the following symptoms during and after your infusion, tell your doctor immediately: fever, chills, shaking, fast or irregular heartbeat, muscle pain, diarrhea, tiredness, weakness, difficulty breathing, shortness of breath, cough, confusion, nausea, vomiting, dizziness, or lightheadedness.

-Lisocabtagene maraleucel injection may cause severe or life-threatening central nervous system reactions.
-These reactions can occur after treatment with lisocabtagene maraleucel.
+Lisocabtagene maraleucel injection may cause severe or life-threatening nervous system reactions.
+These reactions can occur after treatment with lisocabtagene maraleucel injection.
 Tell your doctor if you have or have ever had seizures, a stroke, or memory loss.
-If you experience any of the following symptoms, tell your doctor immediately: headache, dizziness, difficulty falling asleep or staying asleep, restlessness, confusion, anxiety, uncontrollable shaking of a part of the body, loss of consciousness, agitation, seizures, loss of balance, or difficulty speaking or slurred speach.
+If you experience any of the following symptoms, tell your doctor immediately: headache, dizziness, difficulty falling asleep or staying asleep, restlessness, confusion, anxiety, uncontrollable shaking of a part of the body, loss of consciousness, agitation, seizures, loss of balance, or difficulty speaking or slurred speech.

 Lisocabtagene maraleucel injection may increase your risk of developing certain cancers, including certain types of blood cancers.
-Your doctor will monitor you carefully after your treatment with lisocabtagene maraleucel.
+Your doctor will monitor you carefully after your treatment with lisocabtagene maraleucel injection.
 Talk to your doctor about the risks of receiving this medication.

 Why is this medication prescribed?

-Lisocabtagene maraleucel is used to treat certain types of large B-cell lymphoma (a type of cancer that begins in the white blood cells) in certain adults whose cancer has returned or is unresponsive to other treatments.
-Lisocabtagene maraleucel is also used to treat chronic lymphocytic leukemia (CLL; a type of cancer that begins in the white blood cells),small lymphocytic lymphoma (SLL; a type of cancer that begins mostly in the lymph nodes), follicular lymphoma (FL; a chronic, slow-growing cancer that impacts the white blood cells), or mantle cell lymphoma (MCL; a rare type of cancer that being in the lymph system) that has returned or is unresponsive to at least two other treatments.
+Lisocabtagene maraleucel injection is used to treat certain types of lymphoma (cancer that begins in the cells of the immune system) and chronic lymphocytic leukemia (CLL; a type of cancer that begins in the white blood cells).
 Lisocabtagene maraleucel is in a class of medications called autologous cellular immunotherapy, a type of medication prepared using cells from the patient's own blood.
 It works by causing the body's immune system (a group of cells, tissues, and organs that protects the body from attack by bacteria, viruses, cancer cells, and other substances that cause disease) to fight the cancer cells.

 How should this medicine be used?

-Lisocabtagene maraleucelcomes as a suspension (liquid) to be injected intravenously (into a vein) by a doctor or nurse in a doctor's office or infusion center.
-It is usually given as two infusions over a total period of up to 30 minutes as a one-time dose.
-Before you receive your lisocabtagene maraleucel dose, your doctor or nurse will administer other chemotherapy medications to prepare your body for lisocabtagene maraleucel.
+Lisocabtagene maraleucel comes as a suspension (liquid) to be injected intravenously (into a vein) by a doctor or nurse in a doctor's office or infusion center.
+It is given as two infusions over a total period of up to 30 minutes as a one-time dose.
+Before you receive your lisocabtagene maraleucel dose, your doctor or nurse will give you other chemotherapy medications to prepare your body for lisocabtagene maraleucel.

 Other uses for this medicine